terraform-azurerm-examples/example-hub/README.md

 Read the full readme for more information and options.

+## Role Based Access Control

+It is assumed that the service principal creating the hub has Contributor role assigned in the subscription.

 ## azurerm_provider.tf

 By default the azurerm_provider.tf will use your Azure CLI token.
 Ensure you are logged into the correct [context](docs/context.md).

 The file also includes comments if using service principals or managed identities.

 Alternatively, look at the terraform-bootstrap repo as this will generate a service principal, remote state storage account and a key vault.
 It is intended for production environments.
-It will create outputs you can use:
+It will create outputs you can use in your hub and spoke root modules:

 * updated azurerm_provider.tf
 * backend.tf